AniruddhaGawali/Restaurant_Application_GUI/README.md

 [<a href="https://www.freeiconspng.com/img/4887" title="Image from freeiconspng.com"><img src="https://www.freeiconspng.com/uploads/map-navigation-pin-point-restaurant-icon--14.png" width="150" alt="map, navigation, pin, point, restaurant icon " /></a>]()

-This is an application made for restaurant for showing menuboard. thias application is fully based on python (tkinter).
+This is an application made for restaurant for showing menuboard. this application is fully based on python (tkinter).
 It's simple and easy to use user interfreance will help to select,remove dish easily as never seen.

 For managers its have very easy option to add, remove, reduce or increase the dishes and its quantity.
 It's simple used your notepad in yourcomputer to added the dishers